 To sum things up:

-Understand your product and customers and work on the physical aspects of your packaging.
+Understand your product, customers and work on the physical aspects of your packaging.

-In the days leading up to the festival, I’m sure you can easily distinguish which products are in the ‘festive spirit’ based on the primary and complementary colors used.
+In the days leading up to the festival, I’m sure you can easily distinguish which products are in the ‘festive spirit’ based on the primary and complementary (a.k.a. secondary) colors used.

 But getting the colors right is just one part of the equation to better packaging design, as you need to consider other visual elements such as characters, objects, patterns, and other features that resemble the festival you’re selling in.

-To put it simply, you need to capture the festive mood through colors AND different elements.
+Put simply, you need to capture the festive 'mood' through colors AND different elements.

 So how do you start?
 A simple way to start is to create a moodboard.